yodeng/runjob/README.md

 	  -R, --retry-sec <int>
 	                        retry the error job after N seconds. (default: 2) -f, --force           force to submit jobs even if already successed.
-	  --dot                 do not execute anything and print the directed acyclic graph of jobs in the dot language.
+	  --dag                 do not execute anything and print the directed acyclic graph of jobs in the dot language.
-	  --dot-shrinked        do not execute anything and print the shrinked directed acyclic graph of jobs in the dot language.
+	  --dag-extend          do not execute anything and print the extend directed acyclic graph of jobs in the dot language.
 	  --mode {sge,local,localhost,batchcompute}
 	                        the mode to submit your jobs, if no sge installed, always localhost. (default: sge) --local               submit your jobs in localhost, same as '--mode local'.